nuxt/modules/README.md

 Then visit http://localhost:3000

-In development, the npm downloads and GitHub stars will be mocked.
+In the development, the npm downloads and GitHub stars will be mocked unless setting `GITHUB_TOKEN` variable.

 ### Production build